 Don't forget over-the-counter medications

 Instead of relying on international medications (or access to them), bring over-the-counter medications in case you experience gastrointestinal symptoms such as diarrhea, heartburn or gas.
-Talk to your doctor about what he or she recommends.
+Talk to your doctor about recommendations.

 At Your Destination